Generic Name: hydromorphone (injection) (hy dro MOR fone)

 problems with your gallbladder, pancreas, or thyroid.

-Hydromorphone is injected under the skin or into a muscle, or into a vein through an IV.
+Dilaudid-HP is injected under the skin or into a muscle, or into a vein through an IV.
 You may be shown how to use injections at home.
-Do not self-inject this medicine if you do not understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.
+Do not give yourself Dilaudid-HP if you do not understand how to use the injection and properly dispose of needles, IV tubing, and other items used.

 Follow all directions on your prescription label.
-Hydromorphone can slow or stop your breathing.
-Never use hydromorphone in larger amounts, or for longer than prescribed.
+Dilaudid-HP can slow or stop your breathing.
+Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Do not use hydromorphone if it has changed colors or has particles in it.
+Do not use Dilaudid-HP if it has changed colors or has particles in it.
 Call your pharmacist for new medication.

-If you need surgery, tell the surgeon ahead of time that you are using hydromorphone.
-You may need to stop using the medicine for a short time.
+If you need surgery, tell the surgeon ahead of time that you are using Dilaudid-HP.

-Do not stop using hydromorphone suddenly, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to safely stop using hydromorphone.
+Do not stop using Dilaudid-HP suddenly, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?